 In May 1999 Barbara became a member of the Britain in Europe Council, and she serves on the Select Committee on Modernisation of the House of Commons.
 In June 2005 she was elected as Chair of the Parliamentary Labour Party (PLP) Women's Committee.
 Between June 2005 and May 2006 she was Parliamentary Private Secretary to the Minister for Women, the Rt Hon Tessa Jowell MP.

 In May 2006 she became Parliamentary Private Secretary to the Secretary of State for Culture, Media and Sport, the Rt Hon Tessa Jowell MP and Parliamentary Private Secretary to the Minister for Women, the Rt Hon Ruth Kelly MP.
 In June 2007 she was appointed Minister for the East of England, and in October 2007 was appointed Parliamentary Secretary for Equality, supporting the Minister for Women and Equalities, The Rt.
 Hon.
 Harriet Harman.
-She served as Minister for Culture, Creative Industries & Tourism between October 2008 and September 2009 and is currently Parliamentary Under Secretary of State at the Department for Communities and Local Government.
+She served as Minister for Culture, Creative Industries & Tourism between October 2008 and September 2009 and was Parliamentary Under Secretary of State at the Department for Communities and Local Government.

 Barbara is also a member of the British-American Parliamentary Group, the Fabian Society Research Committee, the Socialist Environmental Research Association, Liberty and Charter 88.